u53rr007/CookieArena/Digital Forensics/Thumbnail/writeup.md

 ### FLAG
 >CHH{3XTrac7_ThumB5.dB}
 ### SOLVED
 Download the file and you get a thumbs.db file and based on the description you will understand what is this file's purpose.
-So try to extract the thumbnail stored inside that database using __thumbsviewer__.
+So try to extract the thumbnails stored inside that database using __thumbsviewer__.
 After searching through some images you will see the image with the flag.
 ![image](https://github.com/user-attachments/assets/91a14ae0-9e47-4c02-bbbf-db3afd5277ea)

 #### END!!